masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-sort-default-char t)

-If you want customise color, write the following in the init.el or .emacs.
+If you want to customise color, write the following in the init.el or .emacs.

 	(defface easy-hugo-help-face
 	'((((class color) (background light)) (:bold t :foreground "your-hex-color" :background "your-hex-color"))